mrCurdy/cypher/README.md

 <!-- Add third encription -->

 This command-line tool allows users to encrypt and decrypt messages using various encryption techniques.
-The tool supports two types of encryption: ROT13 and Reverse Alphabet.
+The tool supports three types of encryption: ROT13, Reverse and Reverse and shift.
 It is designed to handle user inputs, ensuring that only valid inputs are processed.
 All non-alphabet characters are preserved in the message during encryption and decryption operations.

 ## Features

 Greet the user: The tool welcomes the user upon start.
 Select Operation: The user can choose to either encrypt or decrypt a message.
-Select Encryption Type: The user can choose between ROT13 and Reverse Alphabet types of encryption.
+Select Encryption Type: The user can choose between ROT13, Reverse and Reverse and shift types of encryption.
 Input Message: The user inputs the message that is going to be encrypted or decrypted.
 Output Result: The tool outputs the encrypted or decrypted message.
 Input Validation: The tool continuously prompts the user for valid input until it receives it.
 Leading and trailing whitespaces are removed before validation.